Previous Lab Members

 Masters student: Taryn Dunivant (2018-2021)

-In the Hileman Lab, Taryn determined the function of CYCLOIDEA paralogs in Mimulus lewisii through both gene expression and functional (RNAi) studies.
+Taryn determined the function of CYCLOIDEA paralogs in Mimulus lewisii through both gene expression and functional (RNAi) studies.
 She was instrumental in brining M. lewisii stable transformation to the Hileman lab.
-She is now a Ph.D. student in Botany & Plant Sciences at U.C.
+After finishing her degree, she transitioned to the Ph.D. program in Botany & Plant Sciences at U.C.
 Riverside.

 Postdoc: Dr. Carolyn Wessinger (2014-2020)

-In the Hileman Lab, Carrie was instrumental in developing Penstemon as a model system.
+Carrie was instrumental in developing Penstemon as a model system.
 She determined macroevolutionary patterns associated with pollination syndrome transition in the context of a newly established phylogeny and she discovered the genetic architecture of trait transitions between bee- and hummingbird-adapted species.
-Carrie is now an assistant professor at the University of South Carolina.
+After her postdoctoral training, Carrie joined the faculty of Biology at the University of South Carolina.
 Here's a link to Carrie at USC.

 Ph.D. student: Aniket Sengupta (2012-2019)

-In the Hileman, Aniket demonstrated that the flower symmetry program likely functions as an integrated module in fruit development.
+Aniket demonstrated that the flower symmetry program likely functions as an integrated module in fruit development.
 And that it is from this ancestral function that the program was recruited for its role in establishing bilateral flower symmetry.
-Aniket is now a postdoc at St. John's University with Dr. Dianella Haworth.
+After finishing his Ph.D., Aniket moved to a postdoctoral research position at St. John's University with Dr. Dianella Haworth.
 Here is a link to Aniket's website

 Postdoc: Dr. Vibhuti Singh (2018)

-In the Hileman's lab, Vibhuti investigated the role CYCLOIDEA in Mimulus lewisii.
+Vibhuti investigated the role CYCLOIDEA in Mimulus lewisii.
 She was instrumental in establishing M. lewisii stable transformation protocols in the lab.
+She is now faculty at the University of Delhi.

 Ph.D.
 Student: Jack Colicchio: (2011-2016)

-In the Hileman lab, and in collaboration with John Kelly, Jack determined how gene expression and DNA methylation is altered by variation in parental environment.
+Co-mentored by Lena Hileman and John Kelly, Jack determined how gene expression and DNA methylation is altered by variation in parental environment.
 He additionally demonstrated through field experiments that plastic responses to variation in parental environment can have important fitness consequences.
-Jack is now a postdoc at UC Berkeley with Dr. Ben Blackman.
+After completing his Ph.D., Jack moved to a postdoc position at UC Berkeley with Dr. Ben Blackman, he then took his skills to positions in industry.

 Postdoc: Dr. Jill Preston (2007-2012)